belaja-akacija/dmenu-bkmks/README.md

 `bkmks [ls]`

-Configuration is done by editing the configuration file, located at `/home/user/.config/bkmks/`.
+__Configuration is done by editing the configuration file, located at `/home/user/.config/bkmks/`.__
+__*NOTE: In the current version, only dmenu is supported, but in future releases, will support rofi and fzf.*__

 If you would prefer to have your bookmarks stored in an alternate locatation, there are variables that can be changed for that.
 The default is `/home/user/.config/bkmks/files/urls`